gajus/eslint-plugin-flowtype/.README/rules/require-readonly-react-props.md

 }
 ```

-The rule only works for locally defined props that are marked with a `$ReadOnly`.
-It doesn't work with imported props or props marked as read-only via covariant notation:
+The rule only works for locally defined props that are marked with a `$ReadOnly` or using covariant notation.
+It doesn't work with imported props:

 ```js
 // the rule has no way of knowing whether ImportedProps are read-only